ibm-cloud-docs/cloud-databases/db-version-policy.md

 ### Minor version upgrades and Terraform
 {: #minor-versions-tf}

-In the event of a minor version update, Terraform

-Terraform destroys the resource and re-create it (to match the expected configuration).
-To prevent Terraform from deleting your instance,
+In the event of a minor version update, Terraform destroys the resource and re-creates it (to match the expected configuration).

-## Major versioning End of Life
+## Major versioning end of life
 {: #-major-version-eol}

-You receive multiple notifications when a major version reaches its End of life.
+You receive multiple notifications when a major version reaches its end of life.
 You can typically expect:

-* A blog post, for example: [Messages for RabbitMQ 3.8 End of Life in July 2022](https://www.ibm.com/cloud/blog/announcements/messages-for-rabbitmq-38-end-of-life-in-july-2022){: external}
+* A blog post, for example: [IBM Cloud Databases version end of life announcement](https://www.ibm.com/blog/announcement/ibm-cloud-databases-version-end-of-life-announcement/){: external}.
-* An announcement in your service's Release Notes, for example: [IBM Cloud® Messages for RabbitMQ 3.8 End of Life in July 2022](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-relnotes#messages-for-rabbitmq-25jan2022){: external}
+* An announcement in your service's Release Notes, for example: [IBM Cloud® Databases for PostgreSQL version 12 end of life on January 22, 2025](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-postgresql-relnotes#databases-for-postgresql-18jan2023){: external}.
 * A notification by email through the {{site.data.keyword.IBM_notm}} API.
-This email contains a *Notifications* link that takes you to a Notifications Management page. **Make sure that these announcements are not being caught by your email service's spam filter.** For more information, see [Setting up Distribution Lists for IBM Cloud Notifications](https://www.ibm.com/cloud/blog/announcements/setting-up-distribution-lists-for-ibm-cloud-notifications){: external}.
+This email contains a *Notifications* link that takes you to a Notifications Management page. **Make sure that these announcements are not being caught by your email service's spam filter.** For more information, see [Setting up distribution lists for IBM Cloud notifications](https://www.ibm.com/blog/announcement/setting-up-distribution-lists-for-ibm-cloud-notifications/){: external}.

-For more information, see [Programmatic Methods for Checking Version Status](#-major-version-eol-check-version-status).
+For more information, see [Programmatic methods for checking version status](#-major-version-eol-check-version-status).

 Any actions taken after an EOL date happen over several days after the EOL date.
 We try, but cannot guarantee, to make these upgrades outside of business hours in the local regions.
 If you want more control over the upgrade process of your instance, we recommend that you upgrade following our [backup and restore process](/docs/cloud-databases?topic=cloud-databases-dashboard-backups) before the EOL date of your version.
 {: .note}

-### Programmatic Methods for Checking Version Status
+### Programmatic methods for checking version status
 {: #-major-version-eol-check-version-status}

-The following [{{site.data.keyword.databases-for}} `deployables` command](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show) shows deployable service types, specifically the available versions and their `preferred` or `stable` status.
+**On the CLI** the following [{{site.data.keyword.databases-for}} `deployables-show` command](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show) shows deployable service types, specifically the available versions and their `preferred` or `stable` status.

 ```sh
 ibmcloud cdb deployables-show [--stable] [--preferred] [--json]